archelogos/CarND-Advanced-Lane-Lines/README.md

 | 1250, 720     | 1250, 720      |
 | 40, 460      | 40, 720        |

-Thanks to the method ```cv2.getPerspectiveTransform()``` it was possible to determine the Tranformation Matrix, and then making use of the function ```cv2.warpPerspective()``` it was possible to get the relevant points from the image that define the lane lines.
+Thanks to the ```cv2.getPerspectiveTransform()``` method it was possible to determine the tranformation Matrix, and then making use of the function ```cv2.warpPerspective()``` it was possible to get the relevant points from the image that define the lane lines.

 [Apply a perspective transformation](./lane_lines_detection.ipynb#3.-Apply-a-perspective-transform-("birds-eye-view"))

 ![alt text][image4]

-At the beginning of the process the picture was a standard one from a camara placed on the front of a car.
+At the beginning of the process the picture was a standard one from a camera placed on the front of a car.
 At this point, we had some clear points that define the lane lines on the road in a particular and useful format for computing the entire line.

-Mentioned that, at this point it was possible to determine the lane lines applying some mathmematical functions.
+Mentioned that, at this point it was possible to determine the lane lines applying some mathematical functions.

 ### 4. Fitting the polynomials

 [Fitting the polynomials](./lane_lines_detection.ipynb#Lane-detection-+-radius-measurement-+-center-finding)

-With the binary images warped, the following step was to fit a polynomial to each lane line, which was done by:
+With the binary images warped, the following step was to fit a polynomial to each lane line, by:

 - Finding the first lane line on the first frame, computing a histogram and identifying the peaks in it.
-- Detecting all non zero pixels around the histogram peaks using the numpy function ```numpy.nonzero()```
+- Detecting all non-zero pixels around the histogram peaks using the numpy function ```numpy.nonzero()```
 - Fitting a second order polynomial to each lane using the numpy function ```numpy.polyfit()```

-The code can be a bit confused in the first sight, but the key point of the understanding is to keep in mind that the image, ideally, only has values non zero where the lane lines are placed.
+The code can be a bit confusing at the first sight, but the key point to understand it is to keep in mind that ideally the image has only non-zero values where the lane lines are placed.

-For that reason the calculation can be described as: get all nonzeros points from the image, apply the second order polynomial to these points.
+For that reason the calculation can be described as: get all non-zero points from the image and then, apply the second order polynomial to those points.

 ![alt text][image5]